'El Chapo' trial sees drug lord's texts with wife -- and 'wild beast' mistress

 “You go ahead and lead a normal life.
 They just want to see if you're coming to where I am,” Guzman told his wife after detailing how he barely escaped a raid.

-While the defendant was brought inside the courtroom in a good mood as usual, his demeanor had changed by the time the texts were displayed in his.
+While the defendant was brought inside the courtroom in a good mood as usual, his demeanor had changed by the time the texts were displayed.
 Chapo kept a hard stare throughout this testimony and seemed nervous, moving in his chair and talking to his attorneys.
 Coronel, who has been coming to court almost every single day to support her husband, was stone-faced.

-In the texts, Coronel would call her husband “Don Joaquin”, “Mr. Joaquin” and “Daddy,” while he would call her “love”, “mommy” and “queen”.
+In the texts, Coronel would call her husband “Don Joaquin,” “Mr. Joaquin” and “Daddy,” while he would call her “love,” “mommy” and “queen”.

-But she was not the only ‘love’ in the kingpin’s life.
-The jurors would later hear about texts to Agustina Cabanillas Acosta, described as a mistress.
+But she was not the only "love" in the kingpin’s life.
+The jurors later heard about texts to Agustina Cabanillas Acosta, described as a mistress.

 Chapo asked her, “How are the sales?”
 She responded, “Non-stop, my love.”

-In the text messages, Cabanillas, or "Fiera," also was heard saying to a friend: “Guess what the jerk (Guzman) told me?
+In the text messages, Cabanillas, or "Fiera," also told a friend: “Guess what the jerk (Guzman) told me?
 He wants a security system at the construction site. ...
 He wants to spy on me.
 Guess what, I’m smarter than him.”

 EL CHAPO'S JET-SETTING LIFESTYLE REVEALED IN COURT